Ali Ejaz: Social activist

 In 2015, he launched a social welfare project near Sialkot, Punjab, Pakistan under his non-government organization (NGO), Ali Ejaz Foundation.
 This project, The Homes for the Welfare of the Old People, planned to build 132 homes within 3 years with donations from the public, industrialists and philanthropists.

 Death

-Ali Ejaz died of a cardiac arrest on 18 December 2018 in Lahore at the age of 77, survived by his widow and two sons, after having suffered from paralysis a decade before.
-He was buried at a local graveyard on Multan road Lahore in his fathers's shrine.
+Ali Ejaz died on 18 December 2018 in Lahore at the age of 77 due to a cardiac arrest.
+Ali Ejaz had earlier suffered from paralysis a decade ago.
+He is survived by his widow and two sons who abandoned him in his last years by shifting the actor in the servant quarter.
+He was laid to rest at a local graveyard on Multan road Lahore in his fathers's shrine, the same day after his funeral prayer was offered at Ayubia market in Muslim Town, Lahore.